 The natives were wary of the American colonists’ encroachment on their lands and did not trust the British to stem the flow of settlers.
 Pontiac’s Rebellion of 1763 resulted from this fear and the native acknowledgement of the British/American threat.

 The British government was saddled with enormous debts from the Seven Years’ War and did not want to get dragged into unending conflicts in the Midwest with the native tribes.
 They thus ordered the Royal Proclamation of 1763 to potentially prevent future costly wars.
 In addition, friendly relations with natives could help the British take further control and maintain the lucrative French fur trade.2

 Not only would the proclamation save the British money through war prevention, it also encouraged colonial populations to grow in their newfound territories.
 The provinces of Quebec and the Floridas had majority French and Spanish populations.

 Encouraging American colonists to settle these lands could help prevent future wars with France and Spain and bring the territories further under British rule.

-Summary of the Proclamation of 1763 – The American Perspective
+Significance of the Proclamation of 1763 – The American Perspective

 These soldiers felt betrayed that after fighting against the French and Indians, the monarchy would prioritize rewarding their former enemies over its own colonists.

 Without the ability to obtain land grants and land titles from colonial Governors, these companies suffered greatly from the proclamation.
-Many investors lost large amounts of money even as the proclamation largely failed to stem the flow of ordinary colonists westward.
+Many investors lost large amounts of money even as the proclamation failed to stem the flow of ordinary colonists westward.